Edricklam123/hkcert_ctf_2022/Clipboard/README.md

 ## The extra extra path

-At the beginning I did not realize the clipboard contains a file, instead, I thought it’s some random codes to confuse us together with the name of the challenge since the challenge name is usually not that direct.
+At the beginning I did not notice that the last item in the clipboard is a RTF file, instead, I thought it’s some random codes to confuse us together with the name of the challenge since the challenge name is usually not that direct.

 Therefore, I looked at the `pstree` and found that the `wordpad.exe` is suspicious, I used the command to export the `wordpad.exe` and try to open it, but this way does not work.